 Juicy chicken, sweet smoky tomatoes and all made in the oven.
-This mediterranean inspired Roasted Tomato chicken dinner, is packed with flavour and so simple to prepare.
+This Mediterranean inspired Baked Chicken with Cherry Tomatoes is packed with flavor and so simple to prepare.
+Plus as it cooks in the oven it is a handsfree dinner AND ready in under 30 minutes!

-This really is a simple and delicious chicken dinner, everything is cooked together in the oven and all that is left is to prepare a few quick sides.
+This Baked Chicken with Cherry Tomatoes really is a simple and delicious chicken dinner, everything is cooked together in the oven and all that is left is to prepare a few quick sides.

 Filleting a chicken breast.

 To ensure the chicken cooks quickly I like to fillet it.
-Filleting a chicken breast involves cutting it through the middle so you end up with two smaller breast fillets.
+Filleting a chicken breast involves cutting it through the middle so you end up with two smaller breast fillets or cutlets.

 To do this you lay the chicken flat on a chopping board and use a large knife to cut horizontally through the chicken breast.
 By keeping the knife flat and parallel to the chopping board you will be left with two chicken fillets.